CHTC/chtc-website-source/_uw-research-computing/docker-build.md

 `imagename` and `tag` with the values of your choice.
 Note the `.` at the end of the command (to indicate "the current directory").

-If you get errors, try to determine what you may need to add or change to your Dockerfile and then run the build command again.
-Debugging a Docker build is largely the same as debugging any software installation process.

-> #### Building on MacOS / ARM
+> ### Building on MacOS / ARM
 {:.tip-header}

-> If you are using a MacOS computer, particular with an M# chip which uses
+> If you are using a MacOS computer, particularly with an M# chip which uses
 > the ARM architecture, you will need to use a special option to make sure
 > the Docker container is compatible with CHTC systems:
 >